COM6012/ScalableML/Lab 6 - Scalable neural networks.md

 ### Exercise 1

-Include a cross-validation step for the pipeline of the neural network applied to the spambase dataset in [section 1](#1-Shallow-neural-networks-in-PySpark).
+Include a cross-validation step for the pipeline of the neural network applied to the spambase dataset in [section 1](#1-shallow-neural-networks-in-pyspark).
 An example of a cross-validator can be found [here](http://spark.apache.org/docs/3.0.1/ml-tuning.html#cross-validation).
-Make <tt>paramGrid</tt> contains different values for the parameter ``layers`` and find the best parameters and associated accuracy on the test data.
+Make `paramGrid` contains different values for the parameter ``layers`` and find the best parameters and associated accuracy on the test data.

 ### Exercise 2

-Repeat [section 2](#2-Keras-on-PySpark) of this Lab but now experiment with a Scikit-learn model.
+Repeat [section 2](#2-keras-on-pyspark) of this Lab but now experiment with a Scikit-learn model.
 Choose [a classifier from the ones available](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning), train the classifier over the same training data and use pandas and arrow to send the model to the executors, which will provide the predictions.
 Do you need to use the class `ModelWrapperPickable`?

 ## 4. Additional exercise (optional)

 **Note**: NO solutions will be provided for this part.

-Repeat [section 2](#2-Keras-on-PySpark) using a PyTorch model.
+Repeat [section 2](#2-keras-on-pyspark) using a PyTorch model.